-Through project-based learning and practicing how to problem-solve using technology, learner-workers not only learn and make use of technologies, they also build fluency in choosing technologies to use for a particular task and develop confidence in using new technologies.
-Adoption of the ISTE standards by some programs shows a shift in the field toward teaching digital skills in ways that develop confidence, courage, and skills in problem-solving and foster digital resilience when learning new technologies.
-However, more research is needed to determine what works with whom and in what contexts.
+Through project-based learning and practicing how to problem-solve using technology, learner-workers develop confidence and capacity to make use of technology tools for a particular task and develop digital information literacy skills.
+Adoption of the ISTE standards by some programs shows a shift in the field toward teaching digital skills in ways that develop comfort, courage, and skills in problem-solving and foster digital resilience when learning new technologies.
+However, more research is needed to determine what instructional strategies are most effective with whom and in what contexts.